Living in Greece as an expat

 Main language: Greek, although English is also widely spoken.

 Money: Greece uses the Euro (EUR), which is divided into 100 cents.
-Expats are able to open a bank account in Greece provided they obtain a Greek tax number (AFM).
-Generally, ATMs are widely available, although some may not offer services in English.
+Expats can open a bank account in Greece provided they obtain a Greek tax number (AFM).
+Although some may not offer services in English, ATMs are generally widely available.

 Tipping: For restaurants, if there isn't already a service charge, tips are normally 10 percent of the bill.